cos485/cos485.github.io/2019/resources.md

 ---
-layout: page
+layout: page_2019
 title: Resources
+year: 2019
-permalink: /resources/
+permalink: /2019/resources/
 ---

 There are many online resources that can be helpful for learning the content of this class.
 Here are a few.
-If you find others, please post on [Piazza](https://piazza.com/princeton/spring2017/cos495/home) and we can add them here.
+If you find others, please post on [Piazza](https://piazza.com/princeton/spring2019/cos495/home) and we can add them here.

 - Michael Nielsen's [online book](http://neuralnetworksanddeeplearning.com)
 - [Deep Learning textbook](http://www.deeplearningbook.org/) by Ian Goodfellow, Yoshua Bengio, and Aaron Courville